 Learn something new every day More Info... by email

 Positive pressure ventilation (PPV) is a form of artificial respiration in which a mechanical ventilator is used to force air into a non-breathing patient.
-Unlike negative-pressure ventilation, in which the body is encased in an iron lung that forces the chest to expand and suck in air, positive pressure ventilation forces air directly into the lungs.
+Unlike negative-pressure ventilation, in which the body is encased in an iron lung that forces the chest to expand and suck in air, PPV forces air directly into the lungs.
 This is accomplished by attaching an artificial endotracheal or tracheostomy airway tube to the patient.
-The most common forms of PPV machines include volume-cycled ventilators, pressure-cycled ventilators, flow-cycled ventilators, and time-cycled ventilators.
+The most common types of PPV machines are volume-cycled ventilators, pressure-cycled ventilators, flow-cycled ventilators, and time-cycled ventilators.

 Volume-cycled positive pressure ventilation is used on patients with acute respiratory distress syndrome (ARDS) or bronchospasm.
 A certain preset volume of airflow is pumped into the lungs, after which passive exhalation is allowed.
-Most commonly applied in critical situations where the patient requires a pre-calculated amount of air, volume-cycled PPV is the most common form of positive pressure ventilation.
+It is most commonly applied in critical situations where the patient requires a pre-calculated amount of air, and is one of the most commonly used forms of this treatment.

-Pressure-cycled positive pressure ventilation provides oxygen during inhalation until a certain preset pressure level is achieved, after which passive exhalation is allowed.
-Generally less powerful than volume-cycled PPV, pressure-cycled positive pressure ventilation is more commonly used as a short-term solution to provide a pressure-assisted breath.
+Pressure-cycled PVP provides oxygen during inhalation until a certain preset pressure level is achieved, after which passive exhalation is allowed.
+Generally less powerful than the volume-cycled type, pressure-cycled positive pressure ventilation is more commonly used as a short-term solution to provide a pressure-assisted breath.
 It's also sometimes utilized for critical situations, but this is rare.
 More often it's applied in healthcare facilities and mobile intensive care units.

 Flow-cycled positive pressure ventilation provides an increasing supply of oxygen.
 At least, it is until resistance is reduced enough to allow a preset flow rate.
 When this has been achieved, the rate of oxygen is gradually dropped until it coincides exactly with the desired flow rate.